Cleaning Sterling Silver Jewellery

 - Place your sterling silver jewellery inside the dip tray and submerge the jewellery for no longer than 10 seconds

-- Remove the jewellery from the solution, you can gently use a soft bristle brush or an old toothbrush to remove dirt in those hard to reach areas.
+- Remove the jewellery from the solution, you can gently use the soft bristle brush provided or an old toothbrush to remove dirt in those hard to reach areas.